Gabriel Jacobs: Descendants

 Ezekiah Jacobs, son of Zachariah, born about 1760, enlisted as a private for one year in Mill's Company of the 10th North Carolina Regiment on December 18, 1781.
 He was head of a Brunswick County, North Carolina household of 4 "other free" in 1800, and 8 in 1810.

-Ezekiah recorded a certificate of his discharge from his service as a soldier in the North Carolina Line on February 18, 1788, in New Hanover County.
-A total of 675 acres of Brunswick County land was recorded in his name between 1800 and 1820.
+Ezekiah recorded a discharge certificate from his service as a soldier in the North Carolina Line on February 18, 1788, in New Hanover County.
+675 acres of Brunswick County land was recorded in his name between 1800 and 1820.

 There is currently no formal evidence of the descendants of Ezekiah.
-One theory suggests he married Prudence and is the father of Noah, born September 13, 1803, in Brunswick County, in the portion which became part of Columbus County upon its formation in 1808.
+One theory suggests he married Prudence and is the father of Noah, born September 13, 1803, in Brunswick County, in the portion that became part of Columbus County upon its formation in 1808.
 However, there are DNA tests that do not confirm this theory.
-Additionally, among genealogists there is no consensus but this is not the most common accepted parentage theory.
+Additionally, there is no consensus among genealogists, but this is not the most commonly accepted parentage theory.